 When we learn to read we learn words, and then sentences, and concepts of the language.
 The more we read, the greater our understanding of concepts, more complex words, and eventually constructs like metaphors that tell us more than words alone.
 Visually, the same concepts apply.
 The more we experience photography of various forms and levels of expression the more we understand how the image can imply mood, direct our attention, or compell us to better grasp what the photographer intends the image to say to us.
 Leading lines, complex compositions, and abstract foundations of images are all part of what we see but do not always fully understand.
 More visual experience leads us to better understanding.

-We often do not see what it is in our images that is not necessarily wrong, but is weak, or interferes with the expression we intend.
+We often do not see what it is in our images that is not necessarily wrong, but may be weak, or interferes with the expression we intend.
 We know we "like the picture" but do not see what it is in the image that explains why.
 Or, we don't like the picture, but are unable to express why we are not satisfied.
 Often what others say about the image can help us with the experience as we are directed to different ways of seeing the image.
 Someone with a greater visual experience will often point out aspects of the image that never occured to us.
 A few modifications to cropping, tonal controls or simplification of the image in some way can turn a good image into a great image and most of those modifications are simple, but rarely intuitive.

 All of this boils down to a few basic ideas.
 We have to look at images, more images, many images.
 We need to look at images we do not necessarily like as well as those that instantly inspire us.
 We need to study those images - not for the subject matter but for the structure.
 The structure is the abstract foundation on which the image is built, and the structure of the color, tone and saturation is what leads us to look in certain places - that along with composition leads our eyes to where the photographer wants us to look.
 If we have a strong visual experience we will be more apt to discover the weaknesses in an image and then learn how to modify an image to correct those weaknesses.
 Ultimately, we will learn how to better express ourselves, and eventually instead of just showing pictures of what we saw, we will create visual expressions of our experiences, and share them with others.